wso2/docs-is/en/docs/guides/login/oidc-federated-idp-initiated-logout.md

 9. Click **Add** to complete the registration.

     !!! info
         Note the **OAuth Client Key** and **Client Secret** that is displayed.
-You will need these values later when you onboard WSO2 IS as the IdP in the primary identity server (WSO2 IS 1).
+You will need these values later when you onboard WSO2 IS 2 as a federated IdP in the primary IdP (WSO2 IS 1).

-### Configure the federated IdP in WSO2 IS
+### Configure the federated IdP in the primary IdP

-The federated IdP (WSO2 IS 2) should first be registered in the primary identity server (WSO2 IS 1) as an identity provider.
+The federated IdP (WSO2 IS 2) should now be registered in the primary IdP (WSO2 IS 1) as an identity provider.

-1. Start the primary identity server (WSO2 IS 1).
+1. Start the primary IdP (WSO2 IS 1).
 2. Sign in to the Management Console using admin credentials.
 3. Go to **Main** > **Identity** > **Identity Providers** and click **Add**.
 4. Enter `Federated IdP` as the name of the identity provider.
-5. Specify the federated IdPs certificate type using one of the following options:
+5. Specify the federated IdP's certificate type using one of the following options:

     !!! info
-        The signature of the logout token is validated using either the registered JWKS uri or the certificate uploaded to the relevant identity provider.
+        The signature of the logout token is validated using either the registered JWKS URI or the certificate uploaded to the relevant identity provider.

-    - Select **Use IDP JWKS endpoint** and add `https://localhost.com:9444/oauth2/jwks` as the JWKS uri of the federated IdPs JWKS endpoint.
+    - Select **Use IDP JWKS endpoint** and add `https://localhost.com:9444/oauth2/jwks` as the JWKS uri of the federated IdP's JWKS endpoint.

         ![oidc-primary-idp-jwks-uri-config]({{base_path}}/assets/img/guides/oidc-primary-idp-jwks-uri-config.png)